Machine Learning Notebook

 Cross-Validation

-A single train/test split can be lucky or unlucky depending on which rows land in the test set.
-Cross-validation averages performance across multiple splits for a more reliable estimate.
+A single train/test split can be lucky or unlucky depending on which rows end up in the test set.
+Cross-validation runs many splits and averages the score, which is more reliable.

 model = RandomForestClassifier(n_estimators=100, random_state=42)